vincentriemer/embedit-site/readme.md

     gulp serve

-To ensure you get the automatic page reloading functionaly make sure you have the LiveReload extension install for your favorite browser.
+To ensure you get the automatic page reloading functionality make sure you have the LiveReload extension install for your favorite browser.